We may receive compensation when you click on links to products from our partners.

 Learning on the job

-Even after you have leaped over the hurdles and become a licensed real estate agent, you will still have a lot to learn as your career gets underway.
+Even after you have leaped over the hurdles and become a licensed real estate agent, you will still have a lot to learn as

 This is something which plenty of agencies appreciate, which is why some offer further training to employees so that they are up to speed with the more intricate aspects of the industry, while also giving them the potential to progress further down the line.
-This is not a universal perk, however, so it is worth asking about in any job interview so that you know where you stand with a particular employer.
+This is not a universal perk, however, so it is worth asking about in any

 It is also possible for rookie real estate agents to get advice and guidance from more experienced members of the team, whether in the form of a formal mentorship program or in an informal manner.
 Again, this is not a given, so consider your options carefully as you decide where you want to work.